couchbaselabs/jepsen.couchbase/README.md

 utilities like bc, curl, grep are expected to be present.
 Clojure and Java dependencies will be auto-fetched on first run.
 You need some Couchbase Server nodes to run Couchbase Server.
-We provide the provision.sh script that starts suitable nodes using vagrant VMs or docker containers.
+We provide the provision.sh script that starts suitable nodes using vagrant VMs.
 We also provide the ability to run Jepsen using cluster-run type nodes from a local build.
-Note that some workloads are incompatible with docker or cluster-run nodes.
+Note that some workloads are incompatible with cluster-run nodes.

-### Setup for vagrant / docker nodes
+### Setup for vagrant nodes

 Jepsen requires a cluster of nodes to run Couchbase Server on.
 If you already have nodes available you need to manually create a nodes file with the IP addresses.
-Otherwise you can use the script provision.sh that automatically start suitable vagrants (or docker containers) and create the corresponding file.
+Otherwise you can use the script provision.sh that automatically start suitable vagrants and create the corresponding file.

 #### Getting started / Running a simple test